 Not everyone can put thousands of dollars on the table when they start out investing for the first time, and even if they can, they need to do dollar cost averaging.
 Many people wrongly assume that they need a lot of money to start investing for their retirement.
 This forces them to avoid risks in opening a typical investment retirement account or Roth IRA.
 However, almost anyone can start investing even when they have a lot less money, thanks to the dollar cost averaging tactic.

-Dollar-cost averaging can lower your investing costs and reduce risk at the same time.
+This tactic can lower your investing costs and reduce risk at the same time.
 This tactic allows you to buy shares regardless of price in smaller increments at regular periods as opposed to all at once.
-Dollar-cost averaging can help you cut your investing costs and increase profits over the long term.
+It can also help you cut your investing costs and increase profits over the long term.

 The time in the market affects your return more than trying to time the market.
 However, time in the market still could not play well if you put all of your money at the same time.
-You need to be in the market with dollar cost averaging.
-That’s why I wrote an extremely detailed article about dollar cost averaging.
+You need to be in the market for longer times and optimize your investments.

 What is Dollar Cost Averaging?

 Investing can be difficult.
 Even seasoned investors who attempt to predict the financial markets to buy at a good time may not succeed.
 Dollar-cost averaging is the act of investing in an asset with a fixed amount continuously, no matter how much the asset costs at the time.
-By automating purchases, the dollar-cost averaging method can make managing volatile markets simpler.
+By automating purchases, this method can make managing volatile markets simpler.

-The dollar cost averaging approach is about managing your risk in the stock market.
-You can do dollar cost averaging when purchasing equities, exchange-traded funds (ETFs), or mutual funds.
+The approach is about managing your risk in the stock market.
+You can do this tactic when purchasing equities, exchange-traded funds (ETFs), or mutual funds.
 You divide the amount of money you want to invest into smaller, more frequent purchases.
 This allows you to invest in a given investment over time rather than all at once at a single purchase price.
 As a result, you are likely to pay too much before prices decline.

 Of course, prices don’t always go in one direction.
 Nevertheless, by spreading out your purchase and making more purchases, you increase your probability of paying a lower average price.
 Additionally, dollar cost averaging enables you to consistently put your money to work.
 This tactic effectively does away with the need to try to time the market to buy at the best pricing.